 And that concludes our brief tutorial on how to fuzzy match with Flookup.
 Please note that the principles demonstrated here also hold true for the HFLOOKUP function.

 Duplicates in data can be a constant headache for every professional.
 This article by HubSpot highlights the enormous costs and issues that organisations face because of not dealing with duplicates and poor data quality in general.
-Luckily, with Flookup, removing duplicates for your data e.g. contacts, leads, mailing lists etc., is a simple and intuitive process.
+Luckily, with Flookup, removing duplicates from your data is a simple and intuitive process.

 This list obviously contains duplicates under the column titled "city".
 In order to extract a list of individuals without the duplicated cities, we can use the ULIST formula as shown below:

 However, as we can see, there is a duplicate that has not been caught because it contains a spelling error; that duplicate is "New Yorke" vs "New York".
 In order to resolve this, we need to adjust the threshold parameter as follows:

 And finally, we have a clean list with no duplicates:

 If you are a fan of Google's UNIQUE function, then you will love the power ULIST brings to your spreadsheet.